Thank you! Your submission has been received!

 • Inheritance: as the name indicates, an entity can inherit attributes from other entities.
 More precisely, parent classes can extend their attributes and behaviors to child classes, which also means that this principle supports reusability.

 • Polymorphism: entities can have more than one form.
 Hence the ‘poly’.
 In sum, polymorphism is when objects are designed to share behaviors.
-By overriding or overloading, the same method can perform different behaviors.
+By overriding or overloading, the same method can perform different behaviours.

 The four OOP Principles